-If you need help with your gas and water bills, there is assistance available.
-See the "Need assistance?" section below for how to apply.
-NOTE: If you are a Douglas County resident and have been impacted by COVID-19, you can apply for the Douglas County COVID-19 Utility Assistance Program beginning February 22.
-Qualifying residents will receive a $500 grant on their utility bill.
-Click here for details.
+If you need help with your gas and water bills, see the "Need assistance?" section below for how to apply.
+If you have been financially impacted by COVID-19, please see the "Other Resources" section.

 After more than 37 years, our Heat Aid Fund has a new name: Home Fund.
 This change reflects our commitment to ensuring our customers' houses continue to feel like homes.